Parker Solar Probe: History

 Following the appointment of Sean O'Keefe as Administrator of NASA, the entirety of the OPSP program was canceled as part of President George W. Bush's request for the 2003 United States federal budget.
 Administrator O'Keefe cited a need for a restructuring of NASA and its projects, falling in line with the Bush Administration's wish for NASA to refocus on "research and development, and addressing management shortcomings".

 In the early 2010s, plans for the Solar Probe mission were incorporated into a lower-cost Solar Probe Plus.
 The redesigned mission uses multiple Venus gravity assists for a more direct flight path, which can be powered by solar panels.
-It also has a higher perihelion, reducing the demands on the thermal protection system.
+It has a higher perihelion, reducing the demands on the thermal protection system.

-In May 2017, the spacecraft was renamed the Parker Solar Probe in honor of astrophysicist Eugene Newman Parker, who coined the term "solar wind".
+In May 2017, the spacecraft was renamed the Parker Solar Probe in honor of astrophysicist Eugene Newman Parker, who had proposed the existence of nanoflares as an explanation of coronal heating as well as having developed a mathematical theory that predicted the existence of solar wind.
 The solar probe cost NASA US$1.5 billion.
 The launch rocket bore a dedication in memory of APL engineer Andrew A. Dantzler who had worked on the project.